immich-app/immich/docs/docs/features/libraries.md

 ### Create External Libraries

-- Click on your user name in the top right corner -> Account Settings
+These actions must be performed by the Immich administrator.

-- Click on Libraries
+- Click on Administration -> Libraries
 - Click on Create External Library
 - Click the drop-down menu on the newly created library
 - Click on Rename Library and rename it to "Christmas Trip"